kara-abdelaziz/RISC-V-5P/README.md

 # RISC-V-5P
-This open-source project is an implementation of the modern an growing in popularity [RISC-V](https://en.wikipedia.org/wiki/RISC-V) processor, based on a [pipelined](https://en.wikipedia.org/wiki/Instruction_pipelining) microarchitecture that increases instruction execution speed.
+This open-source project is an implementation of the modern and growing in popularity [RISC-V](https://en.wikipedia.org/wiki/RISC-V) processor, based on a [pipelined](https://en.wikipedia.org/wiki/Instruction_pipelining) microarchitecture that increases instruction execution speed.
 More specifically, it's an improvement on the previous [single-cycle](https://enesharman.medium.com/single-cycle-vs-multi-cycle-processors-1c5bf468c569) [RISC-V 1C](https://www.el-kalam.com/projets/processeur-risc-v-1c/) implementation of the same processor.
 What distinguishes this implementation from others found online is its visual nature (you can see its diagram in the image below), rather than its text-based (code-based) approach.
 It's designed for educational use within Helmut Hneemann's [Digital](https://github.com/hneemann/Digital) Logic Simulator, employing color coding and an organized layout to facilitate tracking signal flow within the processor's internal components during execution.
 It even allows step-by-step execution with full access to all internal processor entities, and all the data and information is probed throughout the datapath.
 Furthermore, the simulator can generate [Verilog](https://en.wikipedia.org/wiki/Verilog) or [VHDL](https://en.wikipedia.org/wiki/VHDL) code, enabling integration with standard hardware development tools.
-Included with this project, a slightly modified version of a source code for the processor in Verilog, used to be intergrated wtih the [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array), that allows to implement this processor in a real-world physical construction.
+Included with this project, a slightly modified version of a source code for the processor in Verilog, used to be intergrated with the [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array), that allows to implement this processor in a real-world physical construction.

 ![alt text](screenshots/cpu.png)